farhan0167/otto-m8/docs/docs/docs/conceptual-guide/blocks/basics.md

 ## Implementation

 Every block within the otto-m8 ecosystem implements a program or an integration with third party libraries.
 You can simply see it as an implementation of each block.
-For the purpose of this project, implementations are divided into two camps – Tasks and Integrations.
+For the purpose of this project, implementations are divided into three camps – Tasks, Integrations and Custom.

 ### Tasks
 Tasks are mostly implementations of ML based workloads and blocks that are native to the platform – Input and Output Blocks.